quux00/fslocate/README.md

 ## Requirements

+*Note*: this is probably not something you will want to install.
+First, it is totally uncessary on any Unix/Linus with locate and updatedb and there are probably better options for Windows.
+To use what I've got here, you'll need to have:

+* Java 6 or 7
+* Clojure 1.5
+* PostgreSQL 9 or SQLite 3
+* Go

+An insanely heavyweight requirement for this type of thing.
+I wrote to use on my Windows machine, to explore Go concurrency in Clojure (using my go-lightly library), and get some experience with using Go with a database.

-fslocate keeps all indexed data in a sqlite database.
-It requires SQLite3 to be installed.
+fslocate keeps all indexed data in a SQLite or a PostgreSQL database.
+Thus, it requires SQLite3 or PostgreSQL 9 to be installed.

+*Note*: right now I don't have a Go client that can access a SQLite db.
+Once I figure out how to use the SQLite drivers for Go, I'll add that.

+#### SQLite

 The database is stored in db/fslocate.db.
+You will need to create the table and index in `db/sqlite.ddl`.

+#### PostgreSQL

+You will need to create an fslocate database and then create the table and index in `db/postgres.ddl`.

 ## Usage